Gibbon: Description

 Gibbon arm skeleton (left) compared to average human male arm bone structure (right): Scapula (red), humerus (orange), ulna (yellow), and radius (blue) are shown in both structures.

-One unique aspect of a gibbon's anatomy is the wrist, which functions something like a ball-and-socket joint, allowing for biaxial movement.
+One characteristic aspect of a gibbon's anatomy is the wrist, which functions something like a ball-and-socket joint, allowing for biaxial movement.
 This greatly reduces the amount of energy needed in the upper arm and torso, while also reducing stress on the shoulder joint.
 Gibbons also have long hands and feet, with a deep cleft between the first and second digits of their hands.
 Their fur is usually black, gray, or brownish, often with white markings on hands, feet and face.
 Some species, such as the siamang, have an enlarged throat sac, which inflates and serves as a resonating chamber when the animals call.
 This structure can become quite large in some species, sometimes equaling the size of the animal's head.
 Their voices are much more powerful than that of any human singer, although they are at best half a human's height.